tangle-network/protocol-solidity/packages/contracts/docs/GovernedTokenWrapper.md

 function updateLimit(uint256 _limit) external nonpayable
 ```

-Updates the `_limit` of tokens that can be wrappedOnly the governor can call this function
+Updates the `_limit` of tokens that can be wrappedOnly the handler can call this function